FREQUENTLY ASKED QUESTIONS OF ADMITTED STUDENTS

 Q: I have sent in my enrollment fee to secure my seat in the UHLC entering class.
 What happens now?

 A: UHLC requires that applicants submit a $200 enrollment fee to secure their space in the class.
-We do not require a second deposit; however, we will require admitted students to complete an enrollment commitment form in June, indicating their intent to matriculate at UHLC.
+We do not require a second deposit; however, we will require admitted students to complete an enrollment commitment form by July 15, indicating their intent to matriculate at UHLC.
 Additionally, if your email (and mailing) address changes during the summer, you should notify our office.
 We will be communicating with you throughout the summer via email, and failure to update your email address will result in your missing important emails.

 Q: Can I defer my admission to law school?